Electives - Specialties available

 Please make sure the specialty is available before you apply.
 Only one elective student is permitted per department.

-Elective placements are only available from February to December (no elective placements are available during the month of January).
+Elective placements are only available from February to November (no elective placements are available during the months of January or December).

 |Drug & Alcohol||General/Breast-Endocrine Surgery|